For older adults who want to maintain their independence, assisted living offers a safe and supportive environment to do just that.

 “I had to take care of our four-bedroom house, pay the bills, deal with yard work, laundry,” Rhea said.
 “I was also taking care of my husband, who had just gotten out of the hospital.
 I had to do everything.”

 Rhea knew caring for Jim on her own was no longer an option.
-After visiting four assisted living communities, the couple moved to Atria Cypresswood.
+After visiting four assisted living communities, the couple moved to Atria.

 “Life here is absolutely wonderful,” said Rhea.
 “The staff has helped me so much by caring for my husband.”

 With her husband receiving support and care services daily, Rhea feels more rested.
-She loves having time to read and sew and even made Christmas gifts for the entire Atria Cypresswood staff.
-She says she and Jim look forward to joining group events once they resume.
+She loves having time to read and sew, and even made Christmas gifts for the entire Atria staff.
+The couple also enjoys community events and gathering with neighbors.

 “We’re extremely happy here,” said Rhea.
 “The staff is lovely, the food is good, the people are kind and generous.
 We are very, very content.”